As a tenant moving into a private rented property, you have a number of rights and responsibilities, just like your landlord.

 - The right to know the identity of your landlord

 - The right to live in the property undisturbed

-- The right to see the property’s energy performance certificate (EPC), and except in very specfic circumstances, should be rated a minimum of E.
+- The right to see the property's energy performance certificate (EPC), which, except in very specific circumstances, should be rated a minimum of E.